Pronounced: trans-EE-ent isk-EE-mik uh-tak

 Smokers must quit .
 Talk with your doctor about the smoking cessation programs.

-People with diabetes, hypertension , and/or high cholesterol must make every effort to manage these conditions.
+People with diabetes, high blood pressure , and/or high cholesterol must make every effort to manage these conditions.
 It can be done with:

 The doctor may also prescribe medications to lower blood sugar, blood pressure, and cholesterol.
 This will help lower these risk factors.